 Brand ambassadors that represent your brand pillars through their own content can be a great source to extend reach and impact.
 Start by organically acquiring brand ambassadors through online engagement:

-- Like, share, and comment on posts from your followers mentioning or tagging your brand.
+- Like, share, and comment on posts from your followers mentioning or tagging your brand

-- Respond to followers’ comments and DMs.
+- Respond to followers’ comments and DMs

-- Include content and tags from followers in Story highlights.
+- Include content and tags from followers in Story highlights

-- When customers ask questions or leave reviews online, respond to them, whether they’re positive or negative.
+- When customers ask questions or leave reviews online, respond to them — whether they’re positive or negative

 Once you have followers-turned-brand ambassadors and glowing reviews from happy customers, promote their pictures, videos, and testimonials — a.k.a. user-generated content (UGC).
 Sharing visual UGC of your brand represented by other customers shows your audience your brand in a relatable and appealing way.

 While visual UGC promotes your brand pillars, it can also increase conversions by 150%, average order value by 15%, and time on site by 150%.
-Sounds like a win-win!

 Reviews are an extra effective form of UGC.
 In fact, reviews influence purchasing decisions for 97% of shoppers, and the chance of conversion doubles for those who interact with reviews.
 Brand websites, social media, and emails are great places to highlight helpful reviews.
 Show social proof of your brand pillars and bolster their influence with reviews that mention or reflect them.

-Brand pillar examples in action
+Brand pillars examples

 Brand pillars are applicable to all companies and brands, regardless of size or industry.
 Use these examples that go above and beyond to inspire your own brand pillar strategy.